varigence/docs/bimlflex/getting-started/intro-videos.md

 ---
 # BimlFlex Introductory Videos

 Get quickly up to speed with BimlFlex through this set of introductory videos!
 These videos are designed to give you an overview of BimlFlex's features and quickly get you familiar with them.
 BimlFlex comes with support for data platforms like SQL Server, Azure Synapse and Snowflake as well as the SQL Server Integration Services (SSIS) and Azure Data Factory (ADF) integration engines.

-These videos use SSIS and SQL Server, but the sample metadata allows easy access to configurations for all supported scenarios.
+Videos that cover various aspects of BimlFlex are also available in the [Varigence YouTube channel](https://www.youtube.com/user/varigence).

 ## End To End Walkthrough